mkumar73/beckernick.github.io/_posts/2016-09-17-convolutions.markdown

   image: "convolutions/lion_edges_header.png"
   caption: "Photo credit: [**Original Photo: Wikia, Edited by Nick Becker**](http://grayscale.wikia.com/wiki/File:Lion.png)"

 excerpt: "Code Focused.
-Convolution and Image Processing"
+Convolution, Image Processing, TensorFlow"
 ---

 Deep learning is all the rage right now.
-Convolutional neural networks are particularly hot, achieving state of the art performance on image recognition, text classification, and even drug discovery
+Convolutional neural networks are particularly hot, achieving state of the art performance on image recognition, text classification, and even drug discovery.

 Since I didn't take any courses on deep learning in college, I figured I should start at the core of convolutional nets to really understand them.
 In a series of posts, I'll walk through convolution, standard neural networks, and convolutional networks in Python/Tensorflow.